Khushi-Saraswat/Assign/README.md

 ---

-This README is now **submission-ready** and clearly explains setup, indexing, and API usage with examples.

 If you want, I can also **add a small section showing screenshots or commands for verifying data and API results**, which will make it look more professional for reviewers.